Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Experiments

 \subsection{Kinetics-400 Detection Pretraining}

-\paragraph{Dataset:} Kinetics-400 \cite{carreira2017quo} is a large-scale activity classification dataset commonly used for pretraining video models.
-It contained 240k training and 20k validation videos at release, but due to the unavailability of some videos, our version contains $\app$220k training and $\app$17k validation videos.
-Each clip contains a single action out of 400 human action categories, and comes with video-level annotations.
-Kinetics clips are usually $\app10s$ long.

-\paragraph{Pretraining:} We start with an X3D-M (medium) \cite{feichtenhofer2020x3d} checkpoint pretrained for classification on Kinetics-400 \cite{carreira2017quo}.
-This allows faster adoption and shorter pretraining schedules for our self-supervised detection.
-We pretrain X3D for 100k iterations with a batch size of 64 and an initial learning rate of 0.05, and reduce the learning rate by a factor of 10 after 80k iterations.
-We use a dropout rate of 0.5 before the last fully-connected layer.
+By default, we initialize with our backbone X3D-M (medium) with checkpoints provided in original work \cite{feichtenhofer2020x3d}, \ch{as in common-practice for activity detection.
+This allows shorter pretraining schedules and better convergence for both our method and baseline.} We pretrain X3D for 100k iterations with a batch size of 64 and an initial learning rate of 0.05 which is reduced by a factor of 10 after 80k iterations.
+We use a dropout rate of 0.5.
 From each clip, we sample 16 frames at a stride of 5, following the usual X3D training setup.
 During training, first, each input is randomly sampled in [256, 320] pixels, spatially cropped to 224$\times$224, and applied a random horizontal flip.
 Next, we extend the labels to every frame as we described earlier, and apply one of the proposed volume augmentations to a batch of input clips.

+\ch{It is important to note that both our method and baseline are always pretrained for the \textit{exact} same number of iterations (i.e., gradient steps) and see a similar amount of data.
+Although, Volume MixUp and CutMix combines multiple clips per datapoint, each clip has a partial visibility, and each datapoint has the same number of total frames.
+This results in the same pretraining cost (see Appendix for details).}